praptitambe/Be-Kind-to-Your-Mind/README.md

 ### Colour Scheme

-- `#fafafa`: an off-white color used for primary text.
+- `#640D5F`: an off-white color used for primary text.
-- `#010150`: a dark-blue color used for the nav, footer, and primary buttons.
+- `#D91656`: a dark-blue color used for the nav, footer, and primary buttons.
-- `#3838a0`: a lighter blue used for secondary buttons.
+- `#EB5B00`: a lighter blue used for secondary buttons.
-- `#525252`: A darkish grey used for tertiary buttons/elements.
+- `#FFB200`: A darkish grey used for tertiary buttons/elements.

 I used [coolors.co](https://coolors.co/e84610-009fe3-4a4a4f-445261-d63649-e6ecf0-000000) to generate my colour palette: